BTCPrivate/btcp-widget/guide-setup-full-node.md

 - Full guides if you need them re SSH usage from Windows, Mac and Linux here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html

-## Completing setup and running mongod
-- Run functions in install_mongodb (commented out)
-- `sudo chmod -R 777 /data`
-- `sudo apt install mongodb-server`
-- `sudo killall -15 mongod to clear port 27017`
-- `mongod &`

 ## Sync'ing blockchain and starting Explorer (to see progress)
-- Open 2nd SSH terminal instance
+- The server comes with most of the blockchain ready downloaded for you, so just need to start the service to sync up to current blockheight and continually check for new transactions:
 - `cd ~/btcp-explorer; nvm use v4; ./node_modules/bitcore-node-btcp/bin/bitcore-node start`

 ## Using BTCP Explorer:
 - View explorer at **http://((server_ip)):8001**

+## Setting up via other platforms (eg Digital Ocean, Google Cloud, own Linux server etc):
+- https://github.com/BTCPrivate/bitcore-install contains shell scripts to setup everything you need and the AWS community AMI instance is an exact replica of what you'll get if you run btcp_store_demo.sh, ready made for speed and convinience.
+So you should be able to use this script to setup all you need on any other suitable provider, or your own server.

 ## Notes
-When synci'ing the blockchain, you wait until it has fully sync'd for anything to be usable.
+When sync'ing the blockchain, you wait until it has fully sync'd for anything to be usable.
 This will take a few hours and slow down at point of fork (blocks 272991 to 278457) due to exceptionally large blocks compared to others due to BTCP airdrop.
 This is perfectly normal and you will notice blocks take longer to process and the network hash rate appears to dropto near zero as a result (eg 2 Sol/s).
 You can tell how far it is thru the process by visiting **https://explorer.btcprivate.org/** and noting the blockheight and where your setup currently is in your own sites webpage

 Explorer and other public sites are found as NPM modules within btcp-explorer/node_modules eg btcp-explorer/node_modules/insight-ui-btcp is the Explorer